 I'm a single parent to an only child.
 I made a conscious decision not to be a parent that nagged.
 I knew this wouldn't work because all the nagging will only end up being background noise.
-Incessant nagging would only make it difficult for my son to differentiate between the important issues and daily tantrums we'd both be having.
+Incessant nagging would only make it difficult for my son to differentiate between the critical issues and daily tantrums we'd both be having.
 I needed my son to really listen to me on significant matters.

 Normally, I'd play out what I would say and what my son would say and have a mock conversation in my head, even if it was just about cleaning his bathroom—a little crazy but what I thought was necessary.
 I needed tack.
-I didn't want to say things I'd regret, and I didn't want him to feel pressure for stuff that really didn't matter.
+I didn't want to say things I'd regret, and I didn't want him to feel pressure for stuff that didn't really matter.

 Our kids are not our enemies.
 We don't need to win every battle, every argument.
 It's a learning process for both of us.
 Staying out of their way to make their own decisions allows them to grow.
 We are here to help them grow.

 I followed the saying that I'd heard a million times before - Don't Sweat the Small Stuff!
-And I'm glad to report back that we're both happy and we actually enjoy each others company!
+And I'm glad to report back that we're both happy and we actually enjoy each other's company!

-Bedroom Mess & Dirty Bathrooms
+Bedroom Mess & Equally Messy Bathrooms

 I don't even want to mention the state of his bathroom, which he keeps saying is clean.
 For now, I'll imagine that that bathroom doesn't even exist!

 But then I realised that he is not me.
-We don't have the same schedules or do the same things, how was I supposed to know what was right for him.
+We don't have the same schedules or do the same things, how was I supposed to know what was right for him?
 When I stopped being on his case about his sleep routine or time management and decided to have faith and trust that he'll figure it out on his own, I started to slowly see that he himself was trying to find a routine that was best for him.
 It was not a routine that I would pick, but it suited him and his priorities.

 When my son started retreating into his room for lengthy periods of times and conversations between us became fewer and fewer, I honestly thought something was wrong.
 I'd prod and probe relentlessly, but he wouldn't budge.
 I spent hours on the sofa wanting to be available for him, waiting for him to come out of his room wondering if it was something that I had done or something he's hiding from me.